- For borrowers that are neither wealthy nor poor, eliminating student debt can be difficult.

 - There are many strategies for middle-income borrowers to erase student debt.

 - The situation is difficult, but it can be managed.

-At times it seems like the people really struggling get student loan forgiveness and the ones who have great credit scores and income get student loan refinancing while the ones stuck in the middle get screwed.
-This is obviously a major oversimplification of student debt, but with this thought in mind we will focus on the ways to eliminate student loans that don’t revolve around student loan forgiveness or refinancing.
+At times it seems like the extremely poor get help, and the ones who have great credit scores and income get student loan refinancing while the ones stuck in the middle get screwed.
+This is obviously a major oversimplification of student debt.
+Still, with this thought in mind, we will focus on the ways to eliminate student loans that don’t revolve around student loan forgiveness or refinancing.

 Smart Repayment Starts with Budgeting

 Creating and sticking to a monthly budget isn’t a sexy or clever way to pay off student loans… but it can be extremely effective.

 The problem with making minimum payments on any type of debt is that much of that monthly payment goes towards interest.
 Put another way, much of what is paid each month goes towards lender profits rather than reducing what is owed.
 Many borrowers wonder how they can make every payment for five years and hardly see their balance drop.
 Student loan interest eats up minimum payments.